Batch Informed Trees (BIT*): Informed Asymptotically Optimal Anytime Search: Discussion Conclusion

 There is also a clear opportunity to consider different anytime approximations, such as deterministic sampling \citep{janson_ijrr18} or adaptive meshes \citep{yershov_ijrr16}, and more advanced graph-based-search techniques, such as \citeAcronymDefn{ARAstar}{likhachev_ai08} and \citeAcronymDefn{MHAstar}{aine_ijrr15}, to further accelerate the search performance of \ac{BITstar}. \squeezeWidowedWords

-\begin{acks} We would like to thank the editorial board for considering this manuscript and the reviewers for their detailed comments.
-We would also like to thank Christopher Dellin, Michael Koval, and Jennifer King for help running the \acs{HERB} experiments and Paul Newman for providing the time to finish this manuscript at the University of Oxford. \end{acks}
+\begin{acks} We would like to thank the editorial board for considering this manuscript and the reviewers for their detailed comments and dedicated efforts to improve it.
+We would also like to thank Christopher Dellin, Michael Koval, and Jennifer King for help running the \acs{HERB} experiments. \end{acks}

 \begin{funding} This research was supported by contributions from the \ac{NSERC} through the \ac{NCFRN}, the Ontario Ministry of Research and Innovation's Early Researcher Award Program, and the \ac{ONR} Young Investigator Program. \end{funding}